Ink Business Preferred℠ Credit Card

 The Chase Ink Business PreferredSM card offers a solid one-two punch: It pays top rewards on travel purchases and charges an annual fee several hundred dollars less than its competitors.
 What’s more, its introductory rewards are worth $1,000 in travel.
 However, you should avoid carrying a balance as its ongoing APR is comparatively high.

 The best business credit cards for travel pay up to 5x points on travel spending.
 They also offer introductory rewards worth $500 or more and introductory 0% APR on purchases and balance transfers for up to 12 months.
 This Chase card offers the best introductory rewards among travel rewards cards and the best ongoing travel rewards relative to its $95 annual fee.
 After assessing its costs and benefits, we give Chase Ink Business PreferredSM 4.5 stars out of 5 possible.

 How We Evaluated the Chase Ink Business PreferredSM Card

 The Chase Ink Business PreferredSM card offers excellent bonus category rewards on travel, shipping, telecommunications services, and online advertising.
-Its introductory rewards are worth 80,000 points, better than the 75,000 points offered by its nearest competitor, the American Express Business Platinum® Card, which carries a $595 annual fee.
+Its introductory rewards are worth 80,000 points, compared to the 100,000 points offered by its nearest competitor, the American Express Business Platinum® Card, which carries a $595 annual fee (see rates & fees).